Share

 Despite only being founded in 2011, CATL is now by far the world’s biggest maker of batteries for electric vehicles, with 37% of all battery sales – up from 33% in 2021, according to Seoul-based research firm SNE Research.

-Its revenues have soared nearly ten-fold, from $4.4bn in 2018 to $39.9bn in 2022 (see chart).
-At the start of last year, it and its nearest competitor, South Korea’s LG Chem, both had production capacity of about 100 GWh.
+Its revenues have soared nearly 10-fold, from $4.4bn in 2018 to $39.9bn in 2022 (see chart).
+At the start of last year, it and its nearest competitor, South Korea’s LG Chem, both had a production capacity of about 100 GWh.

-But with a number of expansion projects already underway over the next few years, that capacity will rise to 600 GWh, far ahead of LG Chem’s plans for 200 GWh and the 160 GWh each of its biggest Chinese rival, BYD, and the US’s Tesla.
+But with a number of expansion projects already underway over the next few years, this capacity will rise to 600 GWh – far ahead of LG Chem’s plans for 200 GWh and the 160 GWh each of its biggest Chinese rival, BYD, and the US’s Tesla.

 CATL